 Salmon-Morgan Creeks Trail is a 1.1 mile moderately trafficked loop trail located near Brush Prairie, Washington that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash